The Early Cricket Library

 Welcome to the Early Cricket Library, there is much here to enjoy.
-This page is a listing of resources known to me, with links to the texts in certain cases.
+This page is a listing of resources known to myself, with links to the texts in certain cases they are worth exploring.

 The only substantial form of writing about cricket in the eighteenth century takes the form of poems and songs.
 After that there are numerous histories which help us to understand and appreciate the early history of the game.
-As time passes through these writings, the emphasis changes from memories and oral history towards study and research.
+As time passes, the emphasis changes from memories and oral history towards study and research.
 While this does not pretend to be an exhaustive listing, it does offer an introduction as to what is available.

 Contents